-The Owners shall deliver a duly executed Transfer in respect of the PS4 Site to the County Council and shall have provided an Ensured Access within 6 months from the date when 4900 Dwellings have been first Occupied across the Site.
-No further Dwellings shall be brought into residential use and thereafter Occupied on the Site beyond 6 months after first Occupation of 4900 Dwellings, unless a duly executed Transfer in respect of the PS4 Site has been delivered to the County Council for completion and anEnsured Access has been provided to the PS4 Site.
+The Owners shall deliver a duly executed Transfer in respect of the PS3 Site to the County Council and shall have provided an Ensured Access within 12 months from the date when another 200 Dwellings ( including the 100 referred to in paragraph 19 above) have been first Occupied across the Site following the decision to proceed.
+No further Dwellings shall be brought into residential use and thereafter Occupied on the Site beyond 12 months after first Occupation of 200 Dwellings as aforesaid , unless a duly executed Transfer in respect of the PS3 Site has been delivered to the County Council for completion, and an Ensured Access has been provided to the PS3 Site.

-The Owners shall provide an Adoptable Access to the PS4 Site, execute an agreement to dedicate the same under Section 38 of the Highways Act and release this for completion by the date when 5600 Dwellings have been first Occupied across the Site (or earlier upon the reasonable request of the County Council).
-No more than 5599 Dwellings shall be brought into residential use and Occupied on the Site unless and until the Adoptable Access under this paragraph has been provided and dedicated as a highway.
+The Owners shall provide an Adoptable Access to the PS3 Site, execute an agreement to dedicate the same under Section 38 of the Highways Act and release this for completion by the date when another 900 Dwellings ( including the 200 referred to in paragraph 21 above) have been first Occupied across the Site following the decision to proceed (or earlier upon the reasonable request of the County Council).
+No more than another 900 Dwellings as aforesaid shall be brought into residential use and thereafter Occupied on the Site unless and until the Adoptable Access under this paragraph has been provided and dedicated as a highway.

-Unless and until PS4 Contribution 1 has been paid to the County Council, no more than 4599 Dwellings shall be brought into residential use nor Occupied on the Site.
+Unless and until PS3 Contribution 1 has been paid to the County Council, no more than 4,500 Dwellings shall be brought into residential use nor Occupied on the Site.

-No further Dwellings shall be brought into residential use nor thereafter Occupied on the Site unless Bonds have been Provided to the value of PS4 Contribution 2 plus PS4 Contribution 3,

-by the day falling 21 months after the date on which 4600 Dwellings have been Occupied on the Site, or

-(b) by the time when the 4900th Dwelling to be so Occupied on the Site has been Occupied ,

-whichever is earlier.

 The Paying Owners shall

-pay PS4 Contribution 1 to the County Council before 4600 Dwellings have been Occupied on the Site.
+pay PS3 Contribution 1 to the County Council before the Occupation of 4,500 Dwellings on the Site for the first time .

-pay PS4 Contribution 2 to the County Council 24 months after the falling due of PS4 Contribution 1 .
+pay PS3 Contribution 2 to the County Council before the Occupation of 4,900 Dwellings on the Site for the first time .

-pay PS4 Contribution 3 to the County Council 36 months after the falling due of PS4 Contribution 1 .
+pay PS3 Contribution 3 to the County Council before the Occupation of 5,300 Dwellings on the Site for the first time .

-Provide Bonds to the value of PS4 Contribution 2 plus PS4 Contribution 3 to the County Council on or before:

-(i) the day falling 21 months after the date on which 4600 Dwellings have been Occupied on the Site, or

-(ii) the time when the 4900th Dwelling to be so Occupied on the Site has been Occupied,

-whichever is earlier.
+pay PS3 Contribution 4 to the County Council before the Occupation of 5,700 Dwellings on the Site for the first time .

-Part 5 – Secondary School– Secondary School
+– Secondary School

 The Owners covenant not to Commence (Statutory) the Development unless: